Mohamed-SenaryLabs/sentient/docs/Sentient_PRD_v3.md

 - Operator may update goals any time from Settings (non-blocking).
 - Goals changes may optionally trigger `INTRA_DAY_RECAL` only if they change deterministic constraints (future).

+###### 3.3.2.X Smart Card Interaction Model (Modal-First) — Ship Gate

+**Purpose:** Ensure Smart Cards never disrupt Home layout stability and provide focused, keyboard-safe interaction.

+**Collapsed by default:**
+- Home shows Smart Cards as compact collapsed rows/panels only.
+- Cards display: Title, 1-line preview ("Tap to review" or key sentence), Status (optional) and icon.
+- Tapping collapsed card never expands inline; it opens modal.

+**Open behavior:**
+- Tap a card → opens Smart Card Modal (centered, focus trap).
+- One at a time: only one Smart Card modal can be open.
+- Home remains stable: opening a card must not push/shift the Home layout.

+**Smart Card Modal (UX spec):**

+**A) Placement + sizing:**
+- Centered "dialog" modal, not bottom-sheet by default.
+- Max width: visually capped (tablet-friendly); on phones it should still read as centered.
+- Max height: clamps to available viewport; content scrolls within modal (never behind keyboard).
+- Safe areas: modal respects top/bottom safe areas.

+**B) Keyboard safety (ship gate):**
+- When keyboard appears:
+  - Modal content must reflow/resize so the focused input and primary CTA remain visible.
+  - No text fields can be obscured.
+  - The bottom tab bar must not overlap modal actions (modal sits above it).

+**C) Structure (consistent across card types):**
+- Header: card title + short context line (1 line).
+- Body: card-specific content + inputs (if any).
+- Primary CTA: single decisive action (e.g., "Save", "Confirm", "Continue").
+- Secondary action: "Not now" (dismiss per policy).
+- Close affordance: top-right close (equivalent to "Not now" unless card is hard-blocking; Smart Cards should not be hard-blocking).

+**D) Dismiss rules:**
+- Tap outside to dismiss: allowed (same as "Not now") unless the card is in a critical safety flow (not expected for Smart Cards).
+- Swipe-to-dismiss: optional, but must not cause accidental dismissal during form scroll.

+**Input field behavior (forms inside modal):**
+- Inputs must be card-type specific (as today), but presented in a consistent modal grammar:
+  - Label → input → helper text (optional)
+- Validation errors inline, calm tone
+- Primary CTA disabled until valid (when applicable).
+- On submit:
+  - Modal closes
+  - Card transitions to COMPLETED
+  - Home list updates (card disappears or shows completed state depending on policy)

+**Accessibility / interaction (ship gate):**
+- Modal must trap focus (screen-reader friendly).
+- Close button and CTAs have clear labels.
+- Dynamic type: modal scroll must still work; CTA remains reachable.

+**Acceptance Criteria (QA):**
+- Open any Smart Card with inputs; keyboard appears; no overlap with keyboard or bottom menu; CTA stays visible.
+- Home does not reflow when opening/closing card.
+- Form-heavy cards remain usable on smallest supported phone size.
+- Only one modal can be open; back/close returns to Home cleanly.
+- Dismiss and complete behaviors remain consistent with Smart Card lifecycle/persistence rules.

 ### 3.4 The 3-Day Strategic Arc (The Planner)
 **Requirement:** The Analyst generates a 3-Day Contract:
 1.  **Today:** Execution (The strict Directive).